Ryder Cup captain Keegan Bradley leaves himself off the US team for Bethpage Black

 Bradley made a compelling case as a pick, and he likely would have been chosen without much argument if he had not been captain.
 He has won twice in the last 13 months against strong fields — only Scheffler has won more since then.
 He finished at No. 11 in the Ryder Cup standings and was the eighth-best American in the world ranking.

+He said when he was appointed in July 2024 he would play only if he qualified.
+And then he won the Travelers Championship and said, “This changes the story a little bit.”
+All along, it became a singular talking point about the Ryder Cup.

-“No matter what decision I made, I’m going to be defined by this decision.
-If we win, it doesn’t matter what decision I make," Bradley had said at the Tour Championship.
+“No matter what decision I made, I’m going to be defined by this decision," Bradley had said at the Tour Championship, calling it the biggest decision of his career.

 Instead, he will stick to being captain, a decision that is sure to be second-guessed if the Americans don’t win.